 After the first 13 weeks, 50% of claimants will be seen weekly and 50% fortnightly.
 These work search reviews must also be face to face unless an easement applies to their requirements.
-See Switching off requirements (Easements).
+See Switching-off requirements (easements) for Labour Market regime interventions.

-Claimants are required to provide evidence of the work search and work preparation activities they have agreed and accepted in their claimant commitment.
+Claimants are required to provide evidence of the work search and work preparation activities that they have agreed and accepted in their Claimant Commitment.

 In addition to checking compliance, reviews must ensure that the claimant has a robust plan in place to meet their requirements over the coming period.
-Any concerns about this are addressed by scheduling a longer intervention to ensure the claimant has the support they need to comply with their requirements.
+Any concerns about this are addressed by scheduling a longer intervention to ensure they have the support they need to comply with their requirements.